Timeline for switching your journal to Scholastica

 If you’re transferring an existing journal to Scholastica, chances are you have at least a few manuscripts that are currently under review in your old system.
 When transferring your journal, we recommend managing the manuscripts you already have with your current system and using Scholastica to accept and manage new submissions.
 In doing this you’ll be able to start your Scholastica account fresh and initiate a regular editorial process for Scholastica submissions from the start.

-Similarly, there is no need to import all of your reviewers into Scholastica at once.
+There is no need to import all of your reviewers into Scholastica at once.
+The journal's reviewer database in Scholastica is designed to grow organically: as individuals are invited to review manuscripts they are automatically added to your Your Reviewers.
 As you ask reviewers to review manuscripts on Scholastica, they will be invited to join Scholastica and, upon acceptance, will be added to your collection of “Past Reviewers.”
 You can easily find your past reviewers in the Scholastica Reviewers table and on the Reviewers page.